thiagorr162/thiagorr162.github.io/_posts/2024-07-11-isoperimetric_concentration.md

 1 - \inf_{A\subset \mathcal{X}, P(A)\geq 1/2} P(d(X,A)< t).
 $$

-That is, we are interested in studying big sets (probability larger than 1/2), with small surface area (small blowup probability).
+That is, we are interested in studying maximal big sets (probability larger than 1/2), with small surface area (small blowup probability).
 But this is exactly what isoperimetric results try to understand!

 ### References